sushmaakoju/research-experienc/self-study-as-a-hobby/readme.md

 ### 2020

+The following courses were completed for my learning and as a hobby, while I was working as a full time <a href="https://github.com/sushmaakoju/research-experience/tree/main/carnegie-mellon-university"> Research programmer at Carnegie Mellon University (CMU) Feb 2020 - Oct 2020 and Research Programmer for Computer Vision project from Oct 2020 - July 2021</a>:

 - Computational Geometry, 2020 $\color{blue}(notes, WIP)$
 - Image Processing, Image Classification, 2020
 - Computer Vision, 2020
+- mRNA vaccines and Covid
 -  Constructed Languages Conlanging, 2020 (referred by mentor/friend) $\color{blue}(notes, WIP)$

 - <a href="https://kingaa.github.io/short-course/parest/parest.html">Introduction to inference: parameter estimation</a> (referred by mentor/friend)